Sparse Lerner operators in infinite dimensions: Preliminary results and notations

+However, the constant $(1/\delta -1)$ may still exceed $1$, hence to remedy this, we pick an integer $m\geq 2$ with $(1/\delta - 1)/m \leq 1/2$.
+Adapting the techniques from Lemma 6.6 in \cite{LerNaz19}, we can decompose any weakly $\delta$-sparse collection $\mathcal{F}$ into a union of $m\geq 2$ disjoint sparse subcollections $\S_1,\dots,\S_m$ in the sense of \eqref{spcond}.
+Consequently, any weakly $\delta$-sparse Lerner operator can be written as a sum of $m$ sparse Lerner operators, thus our main results continue to hold for weakly sparse Lerner operators, at the cost of $\delta$-dependent constants.
+For our purposes and for the sake of convenience, we shall restrict our attention to sparse collections $\S$ in the sense of \eqref{spcond}.

-\subsection{The principle of almost orthogonality via stopping times.}
+\subsection{The principle of almost orthogonality via stopping times}

-In this section, we shall decompose any sparse collection of dyadic cubes into unionen of stopping times, by identifying collections of dyadic cubes with collections of vertices of graphs.
+In this section, we shall decompose any sparse collection of dyadic cubes into union of stopping times, by identifying collections of dyadic cubes with collections of vertices of graphs.
 These notions are deeply inspired by ideas from \cite{LerNaz19}, which we refer the reader to further details on these matters.
-With this decomposition at hand, we shall see that any sparse operator can be written as a sum of sparse operators, for which the principle of almost orthogonality by Cotlar and Stein can be utilized. \\ \\ Given a sparse collection $\S$, we view the cubes of $\S \subset \Dy$ as a set of vertices of a graph $\Gamma_{\S}$ by declaring that two distinct cubes $Q,\, Q^{'}\in \S$ are joined by a graph edge if either $Q\subset Q^{'}$ or $Q^{'}\subset Q$ and there is no intermediate cube $Q^{''}\in \S$, which lies strictly between $Q$ and $Q^{'}$.
+With this decomposition at hand, we shall see that any sparse operator can be written as a sum of sparse operators, for which the principle of almost orthogonality by Cotlar and Stein can be utilized.

+Given a sparse collection $\S$, we view the cubes of $\S \subset \Dy$ as a set of vertices of a graph $\Gamma_{\S}$ by declaring that two distinct cubes $Q,\, Q^{'}\in \S$ are joined by a graph edge if either $Q\subset Q^{'}$ or $Q^{'}\subset Q$ and there is no intermediate cube $Q^{''}\in \S$, which lies strictly between $Q$ and $Q^{'}$.
 We say that any two cubes $Q,\,Q^{'}\in \S$ are connected if there is a path of graph edges between them.
 With this at hand, we can define $d_{\S}(Q',Q)$ to be the minimal number of graph edges from $Q'$ to $Q$ (if two cubes $Q',Q\in \S$ are not connected, we set $d_{\S}(Q',Q)=\infty$ by default).
 Connectedness of cubes in $\S$ induces an equivalence relation on $\Gamma_{\S}$, hence $\Gamma_{\S}$ decomposes into a collection of at most finitely many connected subgraphs.
 Each connected subgraph of $\Gamma_{\S}$ can be viewed as a branching tree, with the natural motions of either moving upwards to larger cubes within the subgraph or moving downwards to smaller cubes within the subgraph.
 Now pick exactly one vertex in each connected subgraph of $\Gamma_{\S}$ and denote the collection of the cubes corresponding to these vertices by $\mathcal{J}^{0}\subset \S$.
 Recursively, we may define the stopping times

 Here $\textbf{Ch}_{\S}(Q)$ denotes the maximal cubes in $\S$ which are strictly contained in $Q$ and $\textbf{Pr}_{\S}(Q)$ denotes the minimal cube in $\S$, which strictly includes $Q$.
 For positive integers $n$, $\mathcal{J}^{n}$ corresponds to moving down $n$ generations in all the connected subgraphs of $\S$, from every cube in $\mathcal{J}^{0}$, while for negative integers $n$, it corresponds to moving up $n$ generations in all the connected subgraphs of $\S$, from every cube in $\mathcal{J}^{0}$.
 In a similar way, we define the $n$-generation stopping time relative to an arbitrary cube $Q\in \S$ by